ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ~~~~~~~~~~~
 {: #fig-example-AS-to-C-anchor_cnf title="Example of Access Token Response with an access token bound to an asymmetric key, using the \"anchor_cnf\" parameter."}

+## rev_aud {#sec-rev_aud}

+This section defines the additional "rev_aud" parameter.
+The parameter can be used in an Access Token Request sent by C to the token endpoint at the AS, as well as in the successful Access Token Response sent as reply by the AS.

+* The "rev_aud" parameter is OPTIONAL in an Access Token Request.
+The presence of this parameter indicates that C wishes the requested access token to specify additional access rights.
+These are intended for the access token's audience to access protected resources at C as the access token's reverse audience.

+  This parameter specifies such a reverse audience as a text string identifier of C. When the Access Token Request is encoded in CBOR, the value of this parameter is encoded as a CBOR text string.

+* The "rev_aud" parameter is OPTIONAL in an Access Token Response.
+If present, it has the same meaning and encoding that it has in the Access Token Request.

+Fundamentally, this parameter has the same semantics of the "aud" parameter used in the ACE framework, with the difference that it conveys an identifier of C as a host of protected resources to access, according to the access rights granted as reverse scope to the audience of the access token issued by the AS.

+The use of this parameter is further detailed in {{sec-bidirectional-access-control}}.

+## rev_scope {#sec-rev_scope}

+This section defines the additional "rev_scope" parameter.
+The parameter can be used in an Access Token Request sent by C to the token endpoint at the AS, as well as in the successful Access Token Response sent as reply by the AS.

+* The "rev_scope" parameter is OPTIONAL in an Access Token Request.
+The presence of this parameter indicates that C wishes the requested access token to specify additional access rights.
+These are intended for the access token's audience to access protected resources at C as the access token's reverse audience.

+  This parameter specifies such access rights as a reverse scope.
+When the Access Token Request is encoded in CBOR, the value of this parameter is encoded as a CBOR text string or a CBOR byte string.

+* The "rev_scope" parameter is OPTIONAL in an Access Token Response.
+If present, this parameter specifies the access rights that the AS has actually granted as a reverse scope to the access token's audience, for accessing protected resources at C as the access token's reverse audience.

+Fundamentally, this parameter has the same semantics of the "scope" parameter used in ACE framework, with the difference that it conveys an identifier of C as a host of protected resources to access, according to the access rights granted as reverse scope to the audience of the access token issued by the AS.

+The use of this parameter is further detailed in {{sec-bidirectional-access-control}}.

+# Bidirectional Access Control # {#sec-bidirectional-access-control}

+TBD

 # Updated Requirements on Profiles # {#sec-updated-requirements}